 Have you ever returned to hunting camp after a long day of hunting in nasty weather?
 If so you know how good a cup of cowboy coffee can be by a warm campfire?
-Do you remember just how good it taste?
-Sure you do and if your like me I always thought it just taste good because of the long cold day and the atmosphere of the camp.
-Well it might help with the taste of your cowboy coffee for sure, but I just learned recently that there’s something to that great tasting campfire coffee.
+Do you remember just how good it tastes?
+Sure you do.
+If you’re like me I always thought it just tastes good because of the long cold day and the atmosphere of the camp.
+Well, it might help with the taste of your cowboy coffee for sure.
+However, I recently learned that there’s something to that great-tasting campfire coffee.
+Cowboy Coffee.

 Cowboy coffee has been around a long time.
 It was used in cowboy camps along the trail and still is a simple way to cook coffee in camp.
 I can remember climbing mountains to hunt bear and blacktails in Southeast Alaska.
-If you have ever been to Southeast Alaska you know how much it rains and it is cold in those mountains, even in the summer.
-I could go most of the day without eating, but I always had a blue speckled cup, a ziploc of coffee and another with sugar.
-When it was dry enough, which was rarely, I would build a small fire overlooking a bowl or bluff with a creek below and boil me a cup of cowboy coffee.
-When it was wet or raining, which was often, I would hunker down under an alder thicket and get out my trusted sterno stove.
+If you’ve ever been to Southeast Alaska you know how much it rains.
+It’s cold in those mountains, even in the summer.
+I could go most of the day without eating, but I always had a blue-speckled cup, a Ziploc of coffee, and another with sugar.
+When it was dry enough, which was rare, I would build a small fire overlooking a bowl or bluff with a creek below.
+I enjoyed the view while brewing a cup of cowboy coffee.
+When it was wet or raining, I hunkered down under an alder thicket and get out my trusted Sterno stove.

-Remember my mention of how great cowboy coffee taste just because you were cold and wet.
-Well according to Cowboy Kent Rollins the heat from boiling the grounds is why cowboy coffee taste so good.
+Remember my mention of how great cowboy coffee tastes just because you were cold and wet?
+Well according to Cowboy Kent Rollins the heat from boiling the grounds is why cowboy coffee tastes so good.
 It removes the acid in the coffee leaving a clean smooth waker upper, warmer upper for you and your campsite friends.
-Take a look at Cowboy Kent’s great video explaining the long lost art of brewing cowboy coffee.
+Take a look at Cowboy Kent’s great video explaining the long-lost art of brewing cowboy coffee.